yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 While we investigate alternatives for this situation, the old workaround is back in place, allowing players to fight in the Nintendo 64 Zelda stage without going blind from the glare.

 {{< single-title-imgs-compare
-	“Back to the drawing board (Super Smash Bros.
+	"Back to the drawing board (Super Smash Bros.
 Ultimate)" "./smashbug.png"
 	"./smashfix.png"
 >}}